EngoEngine/engoengine.github.io/tutorials/_posts/2016-04-09-hello-world.md

 #### ECS
 The three different types mentioned here, form the ECS (Entity Component System).
 The idea is quite simple: you have a lot of entities (objects).
 These can have different values and variables - these form the different components each entity can have.
-Entities which have a `SpaceComponent` for example, have some information as to their location (in the game*space*).
+Entities which have a `SpaceComponent`, for example, have some information as to their location (in the game*space*).
 These entities and components do nothing at all.
 They are just glorified data containers.
 A `Component` can have variables (and values for those variables), and an `Entity` is just a glorified `[]Component`.

-**Doing** something, is something only systems are allowed to.
+Actually **doing** something is permitted only for systems.
 They can change/add/remove entities, as well as change/add/remove any components on those entities.
 They can change values like the location-values within the `SpaceComponent`.
-You can have multiple systems, and each of them has its own task.
+You can have multiple systems, and each of them will have its own task.
 Each frame, these systems are called so they can do things.
 They will usually do things with entities.
-The `RenderSystem` is one of the system we have made, which already has a lot of OpenGL-calls builtin (so you don't have to worry about those just yet).
+The `RenderSystem` is one of the systems we have made, which already has a lot of OpenGL calls built-in (so you don't have to worry about those just yet).
 You will learn about creating your own `System` in [tutorial 2](/tutorials/02-first-system).

 [This YouTube video](https://www.youtube.com/watch?v=BvEK9-CU5Og) gives a (short) visual explanation of the